Leonor de Almeida Portugal, Marquise of Alorna: Later life

 After the Napoleonic Wars, Leonor lived a very isolated life in her estate at the Quinta of Alorna.
 Though foreign wars no longer plagued Portugal, the Liberal Wars and Brazilian War of Independence would make Portugal unstable, and thus Leonor preferred to seclude herself from war, which had taken so many of her family members.
 In 1822, Leonor's only son, João Carlos Ulrico de Almeida e Oyenhausen, Count of Oyenhausen-Groewenbourg, died while serving as the Lieutenant-Colonel of the IV Royal Cavalry.
 Count João Carlos's death meant that the heir to both Leonor and the deceased Count Carlos Pedro's titles became Leonor Benedita de Almeida e Oyenhausen, and thus she became the Countess of Oyenhausen-Groewenbourg and Countess of Assumar.

 Leonor only reintroduced herself to Portuguese society in 1826, when she participated as High-Chamberlady to Infanta Isabel Maria of Portugal, the then Regent of Portugal, at the opening of the Portuguese Cortes.
-In 1828, she participated in the ceremony where Queen Maria II handed the throne of the kingdom to her uncle, who became King Miguel I of Portugal.
-When King Pedro IV of Portugal won the Liberal Wars, in 1834, and restored Queen Maria II to the throne, Leonor led the chorus at Queen Maria II's acclamation in the Cathedral of Lisbon.
+In 1828, she participated in the ceremony where Isabel Maria handed the regency of the kingdom to her brother, the future King Miguel I of Portugal.
+When King Pedro IV of Portugal won the Liberal Wars, in 1834, and restored Queen Maria II of Portugal to the throne, Leonor led the chorus at Queen Maria II's acclamation in the Cathedral of Lisbon.
 She also participated in King Pedro IV's funeral, later that year.

-In 1833, Leonor was made a Dame of the Order of Saint Isabel, by Amélia of Leuchtenberg, Duchess of Braganza, and a Member of the Order of the Starry Cross, by Caroline Augusta of Bavaria, Empress of Austria.
-As a prominent member of the Portuguese High Nobility, Leonor would customarily have attended the marriage of Queen Maria II to Auguste de Beauharnais, in 1835, but she was unable to, due to her advanced age.
+Leonor was made a Dame of the Order of Saint Isabel, by Queen Maria II, and a Member of the Order of the Starry Cross, by Caroline Augusta of Bavaria, Empress of Austria.
+As a prominent member of the Portuguese High Nobility, Leonor would customarily have attended the marriage of Queen Maria II to Ferdinand of Saxe-Goburg and Gotha, but she was unable to, due to her advanced age.
 The newly-wedded royal couple, however, visited Leonor the next day.
 In 1836, Leonor moved permanently to the Palace of the Marquises of Fronteira, where she could be closer to her daughter, Leonor Benedita de Almeida e Oyenhausen, Countess of Assumar, and grandson, José Trasimundo Mascarenhas Barreto, 7th Marquis of Fronteira.
 Leonor died at the palace on 11 October 1839.